How much does insurance go up after a ticket?

 But there are several factors that play a role in how much, if anything, you’ll be charged for the infraction.

-Type of ticket – Are we talking DUI, speeding (5 or 25 over the limit), hit and run, or failure to obey a signal?
-All have different “point” assignments and therefore affect your premium differently.
+Type of ticket – Are we talking DUI, speeding (5 or 25 miles per hour over the limit), hit and run, or failure to obey a signal?
+Every type of violation has a different “point” assignments and therefore affect your insurance costs differently.

-Generally, a 10% increase in your premium is not out of the question for your first “minor” violation.
+Generally, a 10% rate increase is not out of the question for your first speeding violation.

-For example, if you pay $1,000 per year for car insurance and get a “failure to yield” ticket, you might jump up to $1,100 per year, or $8.33 more per month.
+For example, if you pay $1,000 per year for car insurance with a clean driving record and then get a “failure to yield” ticket, you might jump up to $1,100 per year, or $8.33 more per month.

-On the other hand, if you were cited for DUI or “leaving the scene of an accident,” you may notice a HUGE difference in premium…assuming your policy is not cancelled or you’re non-renewed.
+On the other hand, if you were cited for DUI, reckless driving, or “leaving the scene of an accident,” you may notice a HUGE difference in premium…assuming your policy is not canceled or you’re non-renewed.

-Receiving one DUI may double or triple your premium.
-That “annoying” $1,000 per year might jump to as much as $3,000 per year!
+Reckless driving or a DUI might double or triple your premium costs.
+That “annoying” $1,000 per year might jump to as much as $3,000 per year.
+You could also be designated a high-risk driver, which means some companies could choose not to insure you at all.

 Your age – If you’re 16, a speeding ticket may ruin you.
-On the other hand, if you’ve been behind the wheel for 10 or more years, you may not see much of an increase at all.
+On the other hand, if you’ve been behind the wheel for 10 or more years, you may not see much of an increase at all in your auto insurance rate.

 “Young” equals “inexperienced” as far as insurers are concerned.
 And inexperienced drivers tend to cost insurance companies more money in the form of insurance claims.

 Driving history – If this is your first ticket (and your above, say 25 years old) you will likely get off with little punishment.
-If this is your second or third ticket, you’ll see some pretty hefty increases.
+If this is your second or third ticket, you’ll probably see a pretty hefty insurance increase.

 Insurance companies review multiple reports about our driving history when deciding how much to charge us for coverage.
 Expect your motor vehicle record (MVR) and C.L.U.E. report to be reviewed at the very least.